monix/monix.io/_tut/docs/3x/reactive/observable.md

 #### bufferTimedAndCounted

 Using either `bufferTimed` or `bufferCounted` have its drawbacks.
-In `bufferTimed`, the buffer sizes can be very inconsistent and we might be waiting on more elements, even if we could already be processing them, increasing latency.
+In `bufferTimed`, the buffer sizes can be very inconsistent and we might be waiting on more elements even if we could already be processing them, increasing latency.
 When using `bufferCounted`, there is a risk of waiting a very long time (or forever) until there are enough elements to send them downstream.
 If these are possible issues in an application, we could use `bufferTimedAndCounted` to do both at the same time.